Testing4AI/DeepJudge/README.md

 # DeepJudge: Testing for DNN Copyright Protection
-This repository contains code for the paper [Copy, Right?
-A Testing Framework for Copyright Protection of Deep Learning Models](https://arxiv.org/abs/2112.05588) (S&P'22).
+This repository contains code for the conference paper [Copy, Right?
+A Testing Framework for Copyright Protection of Deep Learning Models](https://arxiv.org/abs/2112.05588) (S&P'22) and the journal extension.

 ## Prerequisite (Py3 & TF2)